 There was more chemistry between Bruce and the stuntmen than the romance between two of the characters: “Bruce had all these wonderful extras whom he’d trained and was friends with.
 Their work in the film is one of the primary reasons why it was so successful and Bruce looked so good.
 Bruce would throw a punch, and the other guy would just blast back.
 There weren’t any trampolines or stunt gear; they just took the hits.
 There’s really just one place to put the camera when you’re shooting a fight scene.
 If you’ve got two people and need to see the punch, the camera is going to go right there.
 We couldn’t move the camera very much, and we didn’t really have any place to put the camera very high or very low.
 The hits looked good from about head height, so 95 percent of the fights were staged at Bob’s eye level.”

-One of the reasons why I purchased this issue of American Cinematographer is because not only is Gil’s perspective overlooked (the photographic pun should be pardoned), but I wanted to settle a myth that seems to be part and parcel of creating publicity for a movie.
+The main reason why I purchased this issue is because I wanted to settle a myth that seems to be part and parcel of creating publicity for a movie.
 In Lee’s case, he was presumably so fast that the camera always had to be overcranked slightly.
 Hubbs laughed and said: “I don’t recall us ever shooting at 28 or 32 frames.
 I can’t remember any discussion about trying to slow Bruce down.”

-Why it’s a testament worthy of a trophy that no-one got killed during the production (Triad feuds off-set aside): “The banquet was a big set with a lot of people and a lot of lights.
+Why it’s a testament worthy of a trophy that no-one actually got killed (the Triad feuds off-set aside): “The banquet was a big set with a lot of people and a lot of lights.
 It was very confusing.
 The lighting was difficult in part because the equipment was primitive, unreliable and dangerous.
 There were no stage plugs; they just had bare wires that they shoved in the thing and would step on.
 There would be a lot of sparks, and they’d all laugh.
 Lights would fall down.
 The set would fall down.
 They didn’t have walkways, they had sort of a bamboo grid up there.
 There wasn’t any structure or scheme to it.
-We had no grip equipment or even gaffer time.”
+We had no grip equipment or even gaffer tape.”

 What should have been a dream turned out to be a nightmare: “It was daunting to work in there, partly because of the heat, but it was very simple to light because the carpet was white.
 As soon as I turned one light on, it became ten different lights because of the way it was bouncing around.
 I had a lot of fill from the carpet, so we didn’t use many units.
 Other than the staging of it, the scene was very simple to shoot, and we completed it in about three days.”